 Gold is generally not a good investment, especially for a retirement portfolio.
 Although it is useful as a countercyclical asset and can be used as a store of value, it is volatile and periodically undergoes large price drops.
-Generally, investors saving for retirement should stay away.
-Buying physical gold or silver for your retirement investment may seem like an unnecessary expense, but it can save you a lot in the long run.
+Generally, investors saving for retirement should stay away from investing in physical gold or silver.
+However, if you are still interested in investing in gold for your retirement, you should consider looking into top rated Gold IRA companies to help you make the best decision for your retirement portfolio.
 The benefits of buying physical precious metals for retirement are extremely important.

 It's easy to see why so many people choose to invest in these valuable pieces.
 If gold seems like a good option to you, Sentell suggests investing no more than one-third of your retirement funds in a gold IRA.
 While gold, silver and palladium are subject to their own forms of volatility, many believe that they are superior long-term investment options for retaining and increasing their value.
 However, they are more expensive than other investment options and may involve more risks than more traditional IRAs.

 If you're still convinced that gold is your thing, you can invest in funds that hold gold, although many gold fans, often called gold bugs, prefer to buy the physical metal, although this may entail additional storage and insurance costs.
 Gold has always had a unique appeal and, over the past century, it has been going out of style among investors, increasing during times of economic tension or political upheaval.
 Jerry Lynch, financial planner at JFL Total Wealth Management in Boonton, New Jersey, says that silver is a market-fitting product that requires investors to enter and exit at the right time.
 There are many gold and silver coins available and you sell them above their value because they are more likely to increase in value than any other type of material.

 Gold from a gold IRA must be stored in an IRS-approved repository; you can't keep it in a safe, in a safe at home, or under your mattress.
 During his tenure as director of the Mint, Moy says that there was little demand for gold IRA accounts because they involved a very complicated transaction that only the most persistent investors were willing to make.
 The following pros and cons lists are designed to help you determine if retirement gold will work for you.
 Therefore, if your portfolio is balanced with investments in gold and paper, the losses on the gold side will be offset by the gains experienced by other assets.

 Second, while gold and other metals have historically maintained their value over the long term, they may lag behind the performance of other asset classes, such as stocks, especially when considering the growth of reinvested dividends.
 Self-directed IRAs allow you to invest in a wide variety of unconventional assets, including precious metals, real estate, and even cryptocurrencies.
 Some IRA companies will guarantee that they will buy you gold again at current exchange rates, but you could still lose money if you close your account, something that usually doesn't happen with opening and closing regular IRA accounts.